Maine-eDNA/medna-metadata/docs/source/api.rst

 ReferenceDatabase, TaxonDomain, TaxonKingdom, TaxonClass, TaxonOrder, TaxonFamily, TaxonGenus, and TaxonSpecies tables.

 The AnnotationMetadata table covers information related to the specifics of the bioinformatics analysis pipeline.
-This table enables us to track the process through which taxonomies are annotated to Amplicon Sequence Variants.
-It is possible that taxonomic annotation may be performed multiple times on the same set of Amplicon Sequence Variants.
+This table enables us to track the process through which taxonomies are annotated to feature outputs from denoising or clustering.
+It is possible that taxonomic annotation may be performed multiple times on the same set of feature outputs.
 The TaxonomicAnnotation table retains the results of either BLAST or a trained classifier and also enables the annotation of manually verified taxonomy.
 The TaxonDomain, TaxonKingdom, TaxonClass, TaxonOrder, TaxonFamily, TaxonGenus, and TaxonSpecies tables represent curated regional species lists that can be referenced to manually associate verified taxonomy to a sequence through the TaxonomicAnnotation table.

 .. image:: ../../erds/medna_bioinfotaxon_erd.png
     :width: 400